Mortal/csaudk-submitj/tasks/pal/README.md

 Longest palindrome subsequence
 ==============================

-**Here be dragons!
-This exercise description is not yet ready for FADS 2017.**

 **Task ID: `"pal"`**

 A string is a palindrome if the string is equal to its reversal.